-*- coding: utf-8 -*-

 rng = utils._coerce_rng(rng)

-if LINEAR:
+if PARITY:

-return random_linear_function(n, rng=rng)
+return random_parity_function(n, rng=rng)

-elif layer_structure is not None:
+if layer_structure is not None:

 return random_k_canalizing_function_with_specific_layer_structure(